panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 ssh panc@localhost -p 22222
 ```

-where `panc` is the username of the account for Ubuntu and the option `-p 22222` pass the forwarded port number as an argument.
+where `panc` is the username of the account for Ubuntu and the option `-p 22222` passes the forwarded port number as an argument.

 ```
 The authenticity of host '[localhost]:22222 ([127.0.0.1]:22222)' can't be established.
 RSA key fingerprint is 6c:02:8e:e6:c9:7f:91:0f:f6:07:9d:13:00:83:f9:ce.
 Are you sure you want to continue connecting (yes/no)?
 ```

+Simply type `yes` to proceed.

 #### 1.3.5.
 Installing Useful Softwares